derekurban2001/GenerationalGame/README.md

 TextBased Demo 1

 Pong
-  To compile the Pong demo, you will need to download two files.
-The first one is the TextBasedBallFinal.zip which contains two different classes(Ball.java and Game.java).
+  To compile the Pong demo, you will need to download three files.
+The first one is the TextBasedBallFinal.zip which contains two different classes(Ball.java and Game.java) and the paddle.java.
   Run the class Game.java, which will show the pixel movements of the ball.

 Crossy Road
   To compile the CR demo, download 3 files (Player.java, Movement.java, Obstacles.java) contained in the CR branch of Github Run the class Movement.java which contains a method to move a single player forward and track their position via print statements